DSL-Lab/DSL-Lab.github.io/_posts/2025-08-18-diff-distill.md

 \nabla_\theta \mathbb{E}_{\mathbf{x}_t, t, s}\left[w(t, s)\text{sign}(t - s) \cdot (f^\theta_{t \to s})^\top(\mathbf{x}_t, t, s) \cdot \frac{\text{d}f^{\theta^-}_{t\to s}(\mathbf{x}_t, t, s)}{\text{d}t}\right]
 $$

-It is intriguing that this objective reduces to the [continuous CM](#consistency-models) objective when $$s=0$$, while transforming to original FM objective when $$s\to t$$.
+It is intriguing that this objective reduces to the [continuous CM](#consistency-models) objective when $$s=0$$, while transforming to original FM objective when $$s\to t$$<d-footnote>The gradient of AYF-EMD matches the gradient of FM objective up to some constant when taking the limit $s\to t$.</d-footnote>.
 In addition, CTMs<d-cite key="kim2023consistency"></d-cite> uses a discrete consistency loss with a fixed discretized time schedule comparing to AYF-EMD objective.
 Regarding the second variant, named AYF-**Lagrangian Map Distillation**, it is only applicable to distillation from a pretrained flow model $$F^\delta_{t \to t}(\mathbf{x}_t,t,t)$$.

 $$